Senior salary information

-TWAM is a joint service of the five local authorities in Tyne and Wear: Newcastle (which acts as lead authority and legal body), Sunderland, South Tyneside, North Tyneside, and Gateshead.
+TWAM is a joint service of the four local authorities on Tyneside: Newcastle (which acts as lead authority and legal body), South Tyneside, North Tyneside, and Gateshead.

-TWAM manages 12 museums, galleries and heritage sites; two of which are recognised as world heritage sites and archives on behalf of these five local authorities.
+TWAM manages nine museums, galleries and heritage sites (two of which are recognised as world heritage sites) and archives on behalf of these five local authorities.

 TWAM hold collections of international importance in archives, art, science and technology, archaeology, military and social history, fashion and natural sciences.

-A sixth partner is Newcastle University, with whom TWAM have worked to create the Great North Museum, along with the Society of Antiquaries of Newcastle upon Tyne (SANT) and the Natural History Society of Northumbria (NHSN).
+A sixth partner is Newcastle University, with whom TWAM has worked to create the Great North Museum, along with the Society of Antiquaries of Newcastle upon Tyne and the Natural History Society of Northumbria.

 Number of archives: 1